 At present she still can’t face the reality that she and David no longer have a connection.
 Painful as it is, she needs to see the situation from another angle.

-How useful is blaming each other?
+How useful is blame?

 At present, both David and Giada blame the other.
 But is that helping them resolve this painful event?
 Or to understand, accept, and learn from the experience?

 Apparently not.
 Neither Giada nor David seems to have gained any insights.
 They’re both practising self-deception.